mgreiff/control_theory/README.md

 (Simulink/Matlab) with various methods of control.
 The acutators currently include a simple DC motor/servo, but stepper motors and hydraulics will be considered as soon as possible.
-All controllers will be implemented in discrete/continuous time in Simulink, but also in Python (using ROS Indigo in conjunction with a Beaglebone Black) and in C (using an AVR Omega).
-Taking this modular approach hope is to provide advanced methods of control for as many acutators as possible, which can be simulated qualitatively before using an already written controller in the desired programming language.
+All controllers will be implemented in discrete/continuous time in Simulink, where they can be analyzed in depth.
+However, independently of Matlab/simulink, there will exist options of (i) generating hard coded controllers in C and Python, (ii) methods of simulating the generated controllers in Python, (iii) methods of automatic system identification and finally (iv) physical examples of acutator control in Python (using ROS Indigo in conjunction with a Beaglebone Black) and in C (using an AVR Omega) with the generated controllers.

 #### /estimation_project
 Yet to be written.